section-engineering-education/engineering-education/content/articles/threads-and-isolates-in-flutter/index.md

 ---
 Threads and isolates are two of the essential abstractions you will need to know when developing apps in Flutter.
 <!--more-->
-Threads and isolates allow developers to utilize multicore processors, improve user experience by reducing UI stuttering, and reduce battery consumption on mobile devices.
+Threads and isolates allow developers to utilize multicore processors, improve user experience by reducing UI stuttering, and reducing battery consumption on mobile devices.

-Threading is an implementation of cooperative, non-preemptive multitasking (software threads).

-An isolate is a thread with an event loop that continuously processes events in its own memory space.
+Threading is an implementation of cooperative, non-preemptive multitasking (software threads) whereas, an Isolate is a thread with an event loop that continuously processes events in its own memory space.

 ### Table of contents
 - [Introduction](#introduction)